sleeptoken/zettelkasten/hold on/Misconfigured Nginx, and real-world password management flaws.md

 The response returned the contents of `/etc/passwd`, confirming a path traversal vulnerability due to improper handling of URL paths in the web server configuration.

 fuzz the vulnerable endpoint to identify other accessible files.
-I used FFUF with a wordlist targeting common LFI paths and saved the output to a file:
+I used [[ffuf]] with a wordlist targeting common LFI paths and saved the output to a file:
 ```sh
 ffuf -u 'http://mountaineer.thm/wordpress/images..FUZZ' \
      -w /usr/share/seclists/Fuzzing/LFI/LFI-linux-and-windows_by-1N3@CrowdShield.txt \